IIIIIIIIIIIIIIIIIIIlIIIIIIIIIIIIIIIIIII/DistanceCalculator/README.md

 ```
 CREATE DATABASE 'distance-calculator'
 ```
-2. Start the WildFly server.
+2. Start the WildFly 10 server.
 To do this, run the `standalone.bat` file .
-You also need to pre-configure the mysql jdbc driver in WildFly, and create DATASOURCES named `TestDistanceCalculatorDS` and JNDI `java:/magenta/datasource/test-distance-calculator`
+You also need to pre-configure the mysql jdbc driver in WildFly 10, and create DATASOURCES named `TestDistanceCalculatorDS` and JNDI `java:/magenta/datasource/test-distance-calculator`
 3. Deploy project:
 ```
 mvn wildfly:deploy